 When a filter has become contaminated beyond cleaning by the procedure described in the certificate, it should be forwarded to NBS.
-After proper cleaning, the filters will be checked and, if needed.
+After proper cleaning, the filters will be checked and, if needed, recalibrated using the high accuracy spectrophotometer described in this work.